Cochise County in the Old West: Rural vs. town interests

 Many of the ranchers and Cowboys who lived in the Cochise County countryside were resentful of the growing power of the business owners and townspeople who increasingly influenced local politics and law in the county.
 A cowboy in that time and region was generally regarded as an outlaw.
 Legitimate cowmen were referred to as cattle herders or ranchers.

-The ranchers largely maintained control of the country around Tombstone, due in large part to the sympathetic support of Cochise County Sheriff Johnny Behan who favored the Cowboys and rural ranchers and who grew to intensely dislike the Earps.
-Behan tended to ignore the Earp's complaints about the McLaury's and Clanton's horse thieving and cattle rustling.
+The ranchers largely maintained control of the country around Tombstone, due in large part to the sympathetic support of Cochise County Sheriff Johnny Behan, who favored the Cowboys and rural ranchers and who grew to intensely dislike the Earps.
+Behan tended to ignore the Earps' complaints about horse thieving and cattle rustling by the McLaury and Clanton families.

-The townspeople and business owners welcomed the Cowboys who had money to spend in the numerous bordellos, gambling halls, and drinking establishments.
+The townspeople and business owners welcomed the Cowboys, who had money to spend in the numerous bordellos, gambling halls, and drinking establishments.
 When lawlessness got out of hand, they enacted ordinances to control the disruptive revelry and shootings.
 As officers of the law, the Earp brothers held authority at times on the federal, county and local level.
 They were resented by the Cowboys for their tactics as when Wyatt Earp buffaloed Curly Bill when he accidentally shot Marshal Fred White.
 The Earps were also known to bend the law in their favor when it affected their gambling and saloon interests, which earned them further enmity with the Cowboy faction.